macwang/CarND-Advanced-Lane-Lines/mywriteup.md

 Next, we need to transform the front camera image to bird view image.
 It will be easier to see the curvature of the land lines.

 I added 9 marks in the images indicating the coordinates I used to do the transforming.
 The up-arrow, down-arrow, cross and square signs in the inner trapezoid transformed to the outer corresponding signs.
 Those numbers were manually tuned, no serious theory behind.
 I wrapped it into get_perspective_transform() as below.
+The return matrix M will be used with the binary image I made in later stages.

 ![alt text][image3]